How much does a Research Assistant make?

 Stanford University

 Stanford University offers Research Assistant positions in various departments.
-The university is located in Stanford, California, and has research centers around the world.
-Research Assistants here work on cutting-edge projects and have access to top-notch resources.
+The university is located in Stanford, California.
+Research Assistants here work on cutting-edge projects and have access to state-of-the-art facilities.

 -